 Figure 6.
-Distribution of photo-electrons detected by LUCID (left) and photon wavelength distribution (right), in 1000 events of single 180 GeV charged pions with $\theta = 0.00689$ and $\phi = 0$ (see text for details).
+Distribution of photo-electrons detected by LUCID in 1000 events of single charged pions coming from the IP with E=180 GeV, $\theta=0.00689$ and $\phi=0$.

 The red (green) histogram in the left plot of Figure 6 represents Cerenkov light emitted in the gas (quartz) and detected by the PMT.
 A total signal of 105 photoelectrons (black histogram) is produced by a particle traveling along a tube axis (75 from the gas and 30 from the PMT).
 The peak at zero is due to the fact that only one tube per event is crossed by a particle.
 Solid lines are the results of Gaussian fits.
 The value of the width is due to two contributions: the Poissonian fluctuation of Cerenkov emission and the binomial fluctuation of photo-electron conversion inside the PMT.